-Institute of Banking Personnel Selection has determined the sections that will come in prelims and main exam.
-However, there is no stipulated official syllabus for IBPS PO Examination 2020.
-Based on the previous years’ paper analysis, the important subjects and topics are listed in this article.
+Institute of Banking Personnel Selection determines the topics that will come in prelims and main exam.
+However, there is no stipulated official syllabus for IBPS PO Examination 2021.
+The topics for IBPS PO 2021 exam include Data interpretation and analysis, English, Computer aptitude, and quantitative aptitude.

 IBPS PO Exam Pattern introduced few changes over the years that are to be continued in the upcoming exam as well: